 There is a growing shift in the way workplaces are being designed around the globe.
 This emerging design revolution is the result of effective self-promotion by interior designers and architects on social media and beyond, coupled with organisations wishing to make a statement about their values and brand image through visual means.
 You only need to look at Amazon’s amazing jungle spheres as an obvious example of this.

-But how can office managers create an office space that meets the requirements of the architect, the founder of a company and its employees – all of which are likely to have different ideas of what the workspace should look like?
+But during an office fit out how can office managers create an office space that meets the requirements of the architect, the founder of a company and its employees – all of which are likely to have different ideas of what the workspace should look like?

 The right space for work